 You can select different terms for graduation and commencement.
 For example, you plan to enroll in a summer term course to complete your degree, and want to join your friends for the May commencement.
 You would apply to graduate with an intended degree completion term of summer, and a commencement ceremony in spring.

-Preferred name. — You have the option to have your preferred name appear in the commencement program and in related communications.
+Name in Use. — You have the option to have your name in use appear in the commencement program and in related communications.
 Your diploma will always have your legal name.
 Please contact us if you need to change your legal name in UW student records.

 FERPA Hold Waiver. — If you have set a “FERPA hold” restriction on your education records, restricting its release to third parties, you can override this to allow the commencement program and related communications to list your name.